spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/availability/check-availability-of-products.md

     link: docs/scos/user/features/page.version/product-feature-overview/timed-product-availability-overview.html
 ---

-To check availability of a product in the Back Office, follow the steps:
+To check a product's availability in the Back Office, follow the steps:

 1. Go to **Catalog&nbsp;<span aria-label="and then">></span> Availability**.
 2. Next to the product you want to view the availability of, click **View**.